Chapter 36 : Stepping on a Serpent

 I then had to explain to Mandy’s parents why there were now dishes missing from the set.
 Mandy’s mother merely shook her head in resigned acceptance, but her father wanted me to do it again so he could see.
 Anything magic in the house was cause for celebration.

 Aside from that, though, nothing extraordinary happened over the holiday.
-Mandy and I tried riding bikes again, like we had done last year, and it was much easier this time with the aid of Balancing Charms.
+Mandy and I went on a hiking trip with her parents for a couple of days, which was fun.
+The two of us also tried riding bicycles again, like we had done last year, and it was much easier this time with the aid of Balancing Charms.

 Sirius and I wrote to each other almost every day.
 It was so much better to talk to him in person, but I knew I’d see him again soon, and I did like having those two weeks with Mandy.
 Somehow, with just the two of us away from all the distractions of school, it was easier to talk about Charlotte.
 We needed that time.